 Make sure motors are connected to an energy source.

 Make sure motors connect through a drive train (gears, pulleys, or directly coupled).

-A general taxonomy that categories children’s robotics building and programming skills and processes may also prove useful for teacher engineering education professional development and for further qualitative research.
-It provides a broad view of robotics skills students need when thinking about coding schemes for observable behaviors.
+In summary, the detailed qualitative, developmental analysis of student’s building at two different ages provided useful insights that inform curriculum and instruction of elementary engineering.
+Next, I share insights concerning the research itself.